Housing Tasmania Tenancy Services

 School dental programs, including the Fissure Sealant and Fluoride Varnish Program have been cancelled until further notice.

-Jury trials have resumed in the Hobart Supreme Court and the Launceston Supreme Court.
+Jury trials have resumed in the Hobart, Launceston and Burnie Supreme Courts.

 The Registry Offices of the Supreme Court are open in Hobart, Launceston and Burnie.